andyfv/sailfishos-ux-case-study/SailfishOS-UX-Case-Study.md

 # UX Case Study: Sailfish OS

-As with most case studies the idea is to explore the current state of a particular area and make some propositions about impoving it.
+As with most case studies the idea is to explore the current state in a particular area and make some propositions about impoving it.

-So without much babble let's get starting.
+And the idea of this case study is to try improving the UX of Sailfish OS.

 ***

 First, let's talk context.
 We have to deal with multiple contexts.
 So let's find the borders/limitations we have to work with.

-#### 1. Hardware Limitations
+### 1. Hardware Limitations

 Now let's start with what we know. **`Jolla`** are not making hardware anymore so they don't have much control here.
 Taking this is concideration and moving on with the currently supported devices.